ci/woodpecker/push/woodpecker Pipeline failed Details

 To enable easy development on the app, install poetry and let it do all dependency management for you by doing:

-poetry install poetry run habitmove <nomie-json>
+poetry run habitmove <nomie-json>

 To see a set up more closely resembling the final cli environment, with its libraries loaded as environmental dependencies enter the poetry shell: